phillc54/plasmac2/README.md

   * click **Migration** to create a new plasmac2 config based on an existing QtPlasmaC config.
   * click **Simulation** to create a new plasmac2 simulator config.

+A migration will create a completely new plasmac2 configuration based on the selected QtPlasmaC configuration.

+The existing QtPlasmaC configuration will be left as is.

 ### To update plasmac2 there are two options:
 From the plasmac2 GUI: